Mt. Philo Inn was honored by Yankee Magazine, May 2018, as

 Fees: We do not charge additional fees for your dog.

 Mt.
 Philo: Dog walking is the singular most frequent use of adjacent Mt.
 Philo State Park, with at least 100 dogs on the mountain every day.
 Walk along our private Carriage Road North though our backyard to reach the park.
 The 1.5 mile hike to the top along a paved road is rewarded with spectacular 360° views, while the dogs get plenty of exercise and socialization.

 Dogs must be on leash only when the park is open, from 10 AM till sunset from May through Columbus day.
 There is a regular morning walking crew, and various regulars throughout the day.

 Even the rangers are in on the act.
 Kim and John Frigault work with Long Trail Canine Rescue, and coordinate a local dog fostering and adoption team.

-Thompson's Point: A locals favorite this 3 mile walk, just 4 miles away, is flat with dirt roads and little slow car traffic.
+Thompson's Point: A locals favorite, this 3 mile walk, just 3 miles away, is flat with dirt roads and occasional slow car traffic.
 Walk around the Thompson's Point, with cute summer cabins and scenic vistas over Lake Champlain the entire way.
 Many other dogs to meet.

 Charlotte Town Link Trail: Starting from the Inn, walk down State Park Road 1/2 mile and the trail starts on the Right.
 It crosses the Shelburne Vineyard, under Rt.
 7, around a pond, across a little league recreation area, across a berry farm, then though a co-housing community.
 Keep dogs on leash